railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 To get and automated periodic revaluation of the standard price you can use the module :mod:`product_extended` (from ``addons-extra`` at the time of writing).
 This adds an action on the product form enabling you to set a date on all the selected products.
-Open ERP then recalculates the price of the products as a function of the cost of raw materials and the manufacturing operations given in the routing.
+OpenERP then recalculates the price of the products as a function of the cost of raw materials and the manufacturing operations given in the routing.

 Weighted average